open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 #### Update MODULE.bazel

-> Remeber, the link is different in your case.
+> Remember, the link is different in your case.
 Replace `opentelemetry-proto` to correct target.

 Make sure the new tag is available in bazel central: